 “We also publish penny dreadfuls,” Jonathan said with a grin, enjoying the look on Grundy's face.
 Meanwhile, Miss Marshall’s eyes lit up.

 The sensationalism and bloody subject matter of penny bloods were not considered to be in good taste among proper gentlemen.
-Jonathan was a man accustomed to the comforts of the wealthiest families in London, but he was still just a newspaper man, not exactly a respectable career among the ton.
+Jonathan was a man accustomed to the comforts of the wealthiest families in London, but he was still just a newspaper man—not exactly a respectable career among the ton.
 He enjoyed shocking more respectable gentlemen by talking about the source of his family’s wealth.

 “Actually, I’ve only just returned to London; I’d been away, traveling, but have been summoned back to take over the business.”
 In fact, Jonathan had only come back to England upon hearing the news of his father’s death.
 “I thought I’d start by writing an article for one of the company’s journals.”

 He disengaged his attention for a moment to peer ahead at the progress of the line.
 It was moving along quickly, Lord Connor’s servants competently ushering the guests inside.
-Jonathan would have hated to be stuck making small talk for long.
+Jonathan would hated to be stuck making small talk for long.
 He had enough on his mind as it was.

 “Mr. Grimmer?
 May I ask what it is that you’re writing?”

 “Sorry,” he said, returning his attention to the conversation.
-“Actually, I’m afraid I have an ulterior motive in attending this ball.
+“I’m afraid I have an ulterior motive in attending this ball.
 I’m writing an article about Lord Connor.”

 “Oh, really?
 On what subject?” asked Grundy.
 “I’ve known Lord Connor a long time.
 Perhaps I could be useful.”

 Jonathan hesitated.
-He wanted to hear from Connor before saying anything more on the subject.
+He wanted to hear from Connor before saying anything more on the matter.
 In fact, this was the first time he’d told anyone that he was writing about Connor.
 He thrust a hand into his pocket and felt a small scrap of paper in his father’s handwriting.

 Jonathan was expected to take over his father’s duties at the publishing company.
 His office was still full of his father’s belongings, and Jonathan had been avoiding the task of cleaning it out ever since he’d returned to London.
 The truth was that he hadn’t taken the family business seriously for a long time.
 As a boy, he’d looked up to his father.
 He wrote hundreds of articles and published them in his father’s paper, but Charles Grimmer had been so busy with running the company that he’d barely noticed Jonathan’s efforts.
 Rather than continuing to fight for his father’s attention, Jonathan had turned his back on the family business.

 His mother had tried promoting him within the company, hoping that his newfound authority might give him a sense of ownership and responsibility.
 It had the opposite effect.
 By then Jonathan was more interested in seeing the world, trying his charms on beautiful women, lavishing in the life of a socialite.
 Drinking, partying, traveling.
-His father had barely noticed; he’d given Jonathan the airship and offered him the freedom to travel, suggesting that Jonathan might attempt to make some business connections abroad.
+His father had barely noticed; he’d given Jonathan the airship and offered him the freedom to travel, suggesting that he might attempt to make some business connections abroad.
 Jonathan had been on a bit of a bender in Prague when he’d gotten the news.

 The last conversation he’d had with his father, they’d talked about Jonathan taking on more responsibilities with the company.
 Now that his father was gone, he had a nagging sense of guilt about everything.
 He wished he’d spent more time with his father.
 At least it wasn’t too late to start taking an interest in the company.